cdl-geneseo/geneseo-dictionary/R/RT.md

 # RT

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : RT

 Created by  Unknown User (mr38) on Nov 02, 2020

 Noun- Real Talk: When you are being honest speaking out against something.
 RT guys, I really don't want to do my homework.
 (Rockwell, Q-T, 2020)